Periodic orbits and their gravitational waves in EMRIs: supermassive black hole affected by galactic dark matter halos: Introduction

 Inspired from the aforementioned motivations, this study focuses on the properties of periodic orbits around supermassive black holes in dark matter halo environments.
 This work enables us to give a comprehensive analysis on dark matter influences from different halo models.
 Specifically, we select three typical dark matter halo models (NFW, Beta, and Moore), whose validity has been tested by theoretical investigations and astrophysical observations in galaxies \cite{Sofue:2020rnl}.
-The characteristics of test particles' periodic orbits calculated within these halo models under different dark matter masses \( k \) and halo scales \( h \) are analyzed through numerical calculations.
+The characteristics of test particles' periodic orbits calculated within these halo models under different dark matter masses $k$ and halo scales $h$ are analyzed through numerical calculations.
 Meanwhile, we investigate the gravitational wave signals generated by periodic orbits in EMRIs influenced by these dark matter models, clarifying the impacts of different dark matter halos on the shape of periodic orbits and gravitational waveforms.
+Finally, to give an assessment of the detectability of these orbits in next-generation space-based observations, we study the characteristics of periodic orbits' gravitational wave in the frequency spectra, and compare them with the detectors' sensitivities of LISA, TianQin and Taiji.
 The analysis presented in this work would be helpful for gaining a deeper understanding of how different dark matter density distributions precisely affect particle orbits around SMBHs, and it may provide potential applications for capturing observable signatures in future space-based gravitational wave detections.